ThiagoSoutoGit/OpenCVMatrices/README.md

 You also have some matrix differentiation, pruduct rule, quocient rule and the jacobian representation of a matrix for robotic manipulation.

+If yu want to see everything just go to the build folder and check the Sphinxs documentation.